StroboBrain/FDS/manual.md

 * `test_fhe_mean.py` contains **conceptual** test cases (expected plaintext values)
 * These tests reflect desired correctness but were not run due to environment constraints

+### Update

+We managed to get 'concrete-numpy' running late Saturday on a machine running Ubuntu natively in combination with Python 3.10.
+The implementation including a set of tests can be found in the file 'Ex8_Fully_Homomorphic_Encryption.py'.
+It can be run using the command 'python3 Ex8_Fully_Homomorphic_Encryption.py'.
+However, given the late implementation, please use the main document as reference in case of inconsistencies.

 ---

 ## Cryptosystems Summary